nfoxdev/nfCustomEnvHelper/README.md

 Start vfp directly on your project folder from a  a shortcut.
 You'll get a separate command history, startup environment, debug sessions \
-and a custom icon in the taskbar.
+and a custom icon in the taskbar; if you pin the shortcut, youll see a separate \
+recent files history for each project too.

+ Instructions:
-Just save this utility on a definitive location, and run it to start the helper.
+ save this utility on a definitive location, and run it to start the helper:

 nfCustomenvHelper clones the current environment files or make new ones in any folder \
 you choose and creates a shortcut on your desktop, adding a menu pad with options to \